scaleway/serverless-scaleway-functions/examples/go/README.md

 If your code depends on private dependencies, you will need to run `go mod vendor` before deploying your function.

 See [Official Go Vendoring reference](https://go.dev/ref/mod#go-mod-vendor).

+## Local testing

+This examples use the [Go Framework](https://github.com/scaleway/serverless-functions-go) for local testing.
+To call you handler locally run `go run cmd/main.go`.